The Bankrate promise

 - 30.9 percent average depreciation after one year

-Like all vehicles, this depends largely on the features available with the used car.
-The basic trim for the 2022 model comes with a wide list of standard safety features like brake assist.
+The basic trim for the 2023 model comes with a wide list of standard safety features like brake assist.
 Older model years may have kept these optional, so ensure your used car has the features you need.

 8. Nissan Sentra